 The other cool thing about this option is that it’s often integrated with substance abuse recovery support.
 For example, as part of your residential mental health treatment plan, you may also be able to get help with any substance abuse problems you’ve developed as a response to your mental health struggles.

-In this way, you can use the time you spend in a residential treatment center to recover from several different problems at the same time.
+In this way, you can use the time you spend in a residential anxiety treatment center to recover from several different problems at the same time.
 That’s part of what can make this type of care a great option for certain types of people.